madeye-rotorhead/Jeti-DS-16-hardware-independent-configuration/README.md

-# Jeti-DS-16 hardware independent configuration
+# Jeti DS-16 hardware independent configuration

 This is where it all started: https://www.helifreak.com/showthread.php?t=808591